deltachat/deltachat-pages/_posts/2022-12-12-ui-development.md

 ### We are looking for experienced React/Web, Java/Android and Swift/iOS developers

-Our mainline Desktop development uses Web technology (React, TypeScript), Electron and maybe someday Tauri so we don't need to ship a full browser with our Desktop app anymore.
+Our Desktop cilent uses Web technology (React, TypeScript), currently via Electron, but maybe someday via Tauri so there's no need to ship a full browser with the app.
-The desktop app is regularly released and published to Windows, Mac and Linux distribution channels.
+The desktop app is regularly released and published to Windows, macOS, and Linux distribution channels.
 There are many things to improve regarding platform integration, bug fixing and bringing about new or refined UI/UX interactions.

-Our Android app is a 2019-fork of Signal's Java app, diverged in some areas because we rather orient ourselves around the Telegram and WhatsApp UX and UI.
+Our Android app is a 2019-fork of Signal's Java app, diverged in some areas because we orient ourselves around the interfaces of Telegram and WhatsApp.
 The Android app remains our "flagship" app that is available in various stores, among them Google Play and F-Droid.
 Our iOS app is a self-development using Uikit and Swift bindings to core.
-It is the youngest sibling in our offerings and also needs some more love.
+It is the youngest sibling in our offerings and also needs more love.

 For both Desktop and mobile development we offer 80-120 hours-per-month contracts.
-Payment is not bad but not Silicon-Valley level, either.
+Payment is not bad but not Silicon-Valley level either.
 Read more about [our funding sources here](https://delta.chat/en/help#how-are-delta-chat-developments-funded).
 We are happy to discuss situational arrangements and adaptations.
-Contributing and collaborating happens remote mostly but several of us tend to meet every few months in Freiburg (black forest) and elsewhere in germany (Berlin, Hamburg, Leipzig…) and from time to time in more remote locations like Kyiv (twice) or Havanna (once).
+Contributing and collaborating happens remote mostly but several of us tend to meet every few months in Freiburg (black forest), elsewhere in Germany (Berlin, Hamburg, Leipzig…), and from time to time in more remote locations like Kyiv or Havanna.
-We typically invite and converse with folks from interesting or befriended projects, collocated in decentralization, internet freedom and queer fusion spaces.
+We typically invite and converse with folks from interesting or befriended projects, collocated in decentralization, internet freedom, and queer fusion spaces.
 Several of us avoid flying and some are involved in FFF or adjacent activities.
 If we gather somewhere remote then usually for weeks rather than days, and without seeking much publicity.